anpaul7/nuodb-operator/README.md

     Deploy your NuoDB system with three NuoDB Admins and three Transaction Engines (TEs).
 Using either your Kubernetes dashboard or the `kubectl delete pod` CLI command, forcibly delete either a NuoDB Admin or a TE pod. **Note:** when using the Community Edition, only 1 Storage Manager (SM) is availabe.

-    Using NuoDB Insights, monitor the SQL application during the time of the forced pod deletes and observe that SQL application availability continues unimpacted while the Kubernetes system and NuoDB recovery from failure events in seconds.
+    Using NuoDB Insights, monitor the SQL application during the time of the forced pod deletes and observe that SQL application availability continues unimpeded while the Kubernetes system and NuoDB recovery from failure events in seconds.

 ## Delete the NuoDB database
 ```